WFP has resources to end starvation in Gaza but security guarantee needed, says director

 The UN’s World Food Programme has the resources to end starvation in Gaza only if it gets security guarantees, the group’s executive director Cindy McCain told The National on Thursday.

 “We have food supplies at the border and will be able to scale up to feed 2.2 million people across Gaza.
-But we must have security guarantees and sustained access to deliver safely,” Ms McCain said in an exclusive interview following her visit to the UAE and Gulf region.
+But we must have security guarantees and sustained access to deliver safely,” Ms McCain said in an exclusive interview.

-Food supplies in the Gaza Strip have drastically decreased following Israel’s war on Hamas that began on October 7, after the group raided southern Israel, killing about 1,200 people, mostly civilians.
-Israel's bombardment and ground invasion since then has killed more than 28,500 Palestinians, also mostly civilians.
+Food supplies in the Gaza Strip have drastically decreased following Israel’s war on the enclave that began on October 7, after Hamas raided southern Israel, killing about 1,200 people, mostly civilians.
+Israel's bombardment and ground invasion since then has killed more than 28,500 Palestinians, mostly civilians.

 Aid workers have reported visible signs of starvation in the northern and central areas of Gaza, but experts say conditions across the enclave, where disease ravages overcrowded camps of the displaced, could prove as deadly as the fighting.